trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/swapping-tokens.md

 Here are some notes about the specific implementation of this transaction:

 - You can read more about the behaviors of the tzBTC contract and other FA1.2 contracts [here](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-7/tzip-7.md).

-- Technically speaking, it is not necessary to set the permission back to zero at the end of the transaction.
-Setting it to zero at the beginning is required.
-Setting it back to zero is a common practice to prevent any unexpected pending permission.

 - The `ContractAbstraction` is a useful instance provided by Taquito that exposes different tools and properties to get details about a given contract or interact with it.